Mortgage

 Lower monthly payment.
 With the longer time frame, your monthly payment will be significantly lower.
 This gives you more buying power.

 Easier to qualify.
-The lower monthly payment makes it easier for a borrower to meet DTI ratio requirements and qualify for a loan.
+The lower monthly payment makes it easier for a borrower to meet debt-to-income (DTI) ratio requirements and qualify for a loan.

 More room in your budget.
 A lower payment means you’ll have more money to put into savings or spend on other priorities.

 Flexibility in how you repay.
-You’ll enjoy the lowest monthly payment available but, if you receive a raise or windfall, you’ll have the option to make extra payments.
+You’ll enjoy the lowest monthly payment available, but if you receive a raise or windfall, you can make extra payments.

 More interest paid.
 Since you’ll be paying interest longer, you’ll pay much more over the life of your mortgage.